dd32/td-gh-ex/README.md

 == Frequently Asked Questions ==

-= Does Ascent support Theme Options?  =
+= Does Ascent support Cutomizer Options?  =

 Yes! these are the following options
 * Header settings